aptabase/aptabase-js/packages/web/README.md

 A tiny SDK (1 kB) to instrument your web app with Aptabase, an Open Source, Privacy-First and Simple Analytics for Mobile, Desktop and Web Apps.

+Building a React app?
+Use the `@aptabase/react` package instead.

 > 👉 **IMPORTANT**
 >
 > This SDK is for **Web Applications**, not websites.
 There's a subtle, but important difference.
 A web app is often a lot more interactive and does not cause a full page reload when the user interacts with it.
 It's often called a **Single-Page Application**.
 A website, on the other hand, is a lot more content-focused like marketing sites, landing pages, blogs, etc. While you can certainly use Aptabase to track events on websites, please be aware that each page reload will be considered a new session.